rolytel/antenna_pattern_msi_importer/README.md

 The repository contains an example of .msi file and a jupyter notebook.
 The jupyter notebook is divided into four blocks:

-1. Required imports
+1. Imports
-2. Functions
+2. Required functions
-3. Main/Execution
+4. Main/Execution
-4. Vizualization
+5. Visualization

 IMPORTANT: If the consider .msi file is different from the provided file, some modifications must be accordingly introduced.